 This is an easy one pot recipe that goes down a storm and so it’s a great choice as the main dish for gathering of family and/or friends.
-I know from experience that this melt in the mouth casserole (a recipe I edited slightly from one I found in Woman & Home magazine) will sit in the oven for ages without spoiling, so I can be as relaxed as hopefully our guests will be…
+I know from experience that this melt in the mouth Normandy Pork casserole (a recipe I tweaked from one I found in Woman & Home magazine) will sit in the oven for ages without spoiling…

 Easily halved if there are 4 – 6 of you eating.

 2kg shoulder of free-range British pork, cubed

 400g (14oz) lardons or chunky streaky bacon, chopped